 You don’t have to use the official complaints procedure before starting a legal claim, but it is usually wise to do so.
 Lodging an official complaint forces the relevant NHS Trust to clarify the circumstances surrounding your treatment and establish whether there is any liability.
 This information can help your solicitor decide whether it would be in your best interests to pursue a legal claim.

 Our clients pursue compensation from NHS not only because they deserve to have their expenses caused by negligence covered but to also have their injury recognised and acknowledged – by those responsible.

-Claims made against the NHS for negligent care are always handled by the NHS Litigation Authority, and we are very familiar with their processes.
-The NHS estimates that 98% of claims are settled outside of court, meaning you are highly unlikely to have the stress of a court case.
+The NHS Litigation Authority handles claims made against the NHS for negligent care.
+As such, we are very familiar with their processes.
+In fact, the NHS estimates 98% of claims end with a settlement out of court.
+Ergo, that means you’re highly unlikely to have the stress of a court case.

-If you feel you have received inadequate treatment but there are no grounds to claim, then we will be able to advise on making a formal complaint and then decide whether you have grounds for suing the NHS for medical negligence or not.
+If you feel you have received inadequate treatment but there are no grounds to claim.
+We’ll be able to advise on making a formal complaint and then decide whether you have grounds for suing the NHS for medical negligence or not.

-- Can be raised with your care provider in writing or verbally.
-If you do not feel comfortable doing this directly, you can submit your complaint to the NHS commissioning body.
+- If you do not feel comfortable doing this directly, you can submit your complaint to the NHS commissioning body.

-- Needs to be raised within 12 months of the date of the event, or 12 months of the date you became aware of it.
+- Must occur within 12 months of the date of the event, or 12 months of the date you became aware of it.

 - Can provide you with answers and information that will help support a claim for damages.

 You do not need a lawyer to make a complaint.
 If you are unsure about what to do or how to proceed, or you want independent support, get in touch with:

 - Patient Advice and Liaison Services (PALS) or;